revog/hacomfoairmqtt/README.md

 # HAComfoairMqtt
 Container based Home Assistant integration for ComfoAir devices via serial communication and MQTT

-*It is not compatible with the newer Q or Aeris Next models as they use a different communication standard.
+`!` It is not compatible with the newer Q or Aeris Next models as they use a different communication standard. `!`

 This work is based on the following projects and scripts:
 - Domoticz integration https://github.com/AlbertHakvoort/StorkAir-Zehnder-WHR-930-Domoticz-MQTT
 - Adaption for HomeAssistant and MQTT https://github.com/adorobis/hacomfoairmqtt/

 ## Project content
+- `Dockerfile` - Docker blueprint of provided image
+- `entrypoint.sh` - Docker entrypoint script which generates the config.ini based on provided parameters
 - `app/ca350.py` - python script to communicate with the Comfoair unit via serial port, publish data on MQTT broker and react to control messages
 - `app/config.ini.sample` - sample configuration file
 - `app/config.ini.tpl` - skeleton configuration file used for in place configuration when starting container